jaems33/advanced_rust/channel/README.md

 - `wait` gives a mutex guard back.
 If you get woken up, you automatically get handed the mutex.
 Thus, to use wait, you must pass in a guard.
 On a `condvar`
 - Async/Await is generally when you are I/O bound not CPU bound
 - `notify_one()` does not guarantee which thread will be woken up
+- `Arc::strong_count(self)` gives how many references there are to that arc.
+- Generally shouldn't wake up threads unless you need to (related to performance rather than correctness)